 Other things that made me feel at home were Bamford travel candles that made the room smell gorgeous (frowned upon by some, but who’s going to argue with a woman about to give birth?).
 I also took my favourite bottle of Camille by Bamford.

 I had an epidural so this wasn’t needed but I hear they’re amazing.

 TENS maternity unit, Boots

 Going home outfit

-Sadly you can’t slink your way back into your size pre-pregnancy jeans so I would suggest something from the early months of pregnancy.
+Sadly you can’t slink your way back into your size pre-pregnancy jeans so I would suggest something from the early months of pregnancy for your hospital bag.
 I wore my favourite old James Perse tracksuit 2 sizes too big with a nice, roomy tee.

 Cotton jersey t-shirt, Rag & Bone